How to Contribute Data to MaizeGDB

 in the annotation section of most data record displays.

-Large datasets can be made available through MaizeGDB by special arrangement.
+can be made available through MaizeGDB by special arrangement.
 Use

-the feedback form at the bottom of this page to
+the feedback form at the top of this page to contact the MaizeGDB

 WHEN CAN I EXPECT DATA I GENERATED TO APPEAR AT MAIZEGDB?

-datasets to add to the database!
 Unless you have contacted us to make specific arrangements to

-accommodate your data, you shouldn't expect it to
+accommodate your data, you shouldn't expect it to appear at the

 THE AGENCIES THAT FUND OUR RESEARCH HAVE ENCOURAGED ME TO CONTRIBUTE DATA TO